Scantron Corporation

-Scantron Corporation is an American company based in Eagan, Minnesota.
-Scantron provides assessment solutions and technology services for business, education, certification, and government clients.
+Scantron is an American company based in Eagan, Minnesota.
+Scantron provides assessment products and technology services for business, education, certification, and government clients.

 Scantron Assessment Solutions deals with scanner manufacturing, forms printing, computer-based testing, and the creation of test questions by psychometricians.
 It operates in 98% of the US school districts, 56 countries, 48 ministries of education, and 94 of the top 100 US universities.
-The company is well-known for their machine-readable paper forms on which students mark answers to multiple-choice test questions and the optical mark recognition (OMR) and imaging scanners that read them.
+The company is well known for their machine-readable paper forms on which students mark answers to multiple-choice test questions and the optical mark recognition (OMR) and imaging scanners that read them.
 To analyze those answers, the machines use OMR- and image-based data collection software.
 In addition to its forms and scanners, Scantron provides web- and desktop-based assessment software, such as Performance Series.

 Scantron Technology Solutions provides managed technology support for IT endpoints and devices.
 In 2022, Scantron acquired ServRight to further extend its technology capabilities.

-Scantron is wholly owned by Transom Capital Group, which took place in December 2019.
 Scantron was a member of the American Legislative Exchange Council (ALEC) from 2010 until it resigned from the organization in 2012.

+Scantron became wholly owned by Transom Capital Group in December 2019.
+In May 2023, The Technology Solutions division of Scantron rebranded itself as Secur-Serv.
+In August 2024, Regent LP acquired the Assessment Solutions division of Scantron from Transom, leaving Transom with Secur-Serv.